limitd/limitd/README.md

 The core concepts of limitd are:

--  [Token Bucket](http://en.wikipedia.org/wiki/Token_bucket): is the main algorithm used in limitd.
+-  [Token Bucket](http://en.wikipedia.org/wiki/Token_bucket): is the main algorithm used by limitd.
 -  **Bucket Class**: defines the behavior of a bucket instance.
 Classes are defined in the configuration of the server.
 Eg: **ApiCall** 150 per hour.
 -  **Bucket Instance**: is the incarnation of a bucket.
 Eg: **Customer 123 Api Call**.
 Bucket instances are:
     -  Created on demand.